Serving all people by providing personalized health and wellness through exemplary care, education and research.

 What to do if symptoms start to worsen.
 And, what to do if symptoms become severe.

-The importance of taking controller medications as instructed.
-These medications must be taken even when your teen feels well.
+The importance of taking controller medicines as instructed.
+These medicines must be taken even when your teen feels well.

 To stay away from tobacco products and second-hand smoke.

 Ask your child how much support he or she wants from you.
-Then let your health care provider help decide how much freedom is appropriate and safe.
+Then let your healthcare provider help decide how much freedom is appropriate and safe.
 Let your teen know that freedom comes from proving that he or she can manage with little help.
+Make sure you and your child understand the rules surrounding self-treatment at school and that your teen feels empowered to let someone know if their asthma is doing poorly.

 Handing over some asthma management to your teen may not be easy.
 You can do it in small steps.
 Learning how to manage asthma on his or her own is an important step toward being a responsible, healthy adult.